 Should I Replace CFLs with LEDs?

-LEDs have been around for a while, but have only more recently achieved a more wide use.
+LEDs have been around for a while but have only more recently achieved more wide use.
 LEDs are now found in all major hardware stores and online, and they’re not that expensive either.

 While LEDs are now more affordable than ever, they are still more expensive than CFLs.
-But that’s almost negligible when you consider that you can buy an LED bulb for $5 at IKEA and it will last you for years and years – and save you tons of cash.
+But that’s almost negligible when you consider that you can buy an LED bulb for $5 at IKEA and it will last you for years and years – and save you cash.

 Why LEDs Are the Better Choice

-One user found that over a 25,000 hour lifespan (estimated running the bulbs for 23 years, 3 hours a day) a single CFL bulb costs $48 to run, while an LED costs $38.
-(Oh, and it costs $201 to run a comparable incandescent bulb – yuck!)
+One user found that over a 25,000-hour lifespan (estimated running the bulbs for 23 years, 3 hours a day) a single CFL bulb costs $48 to run, while an LED costs $38.
+(It costs $201 to run a comparable incandescent bulb – yuck!)
 Sure, that’s just $10 but when you multiply that by 10 or 20 or however many bulbs you have in your home, the cost savings add up considerably.